willie191998/to-do-app-with-docker-jerkins-prometheus/README.md

 # to-do-app-with-docker-jerkins-ec2-prometheus-grafana

-This tutorial shows how to deploy a simple containirzed app to Amplify through a Jerkins CICD pipeline, it covers the following topics:
+This tutorial shows how to deploy a simple app to Amplify through a Jerkins CICD pipeline, it covers the following topics:

 - Building containers
 - Using volumes to persist data